Is the CMA certification worth it?

 It goes without saying that you will invest quite a bit of time into becoming a CMA, so is the CMA certification worth it after all that?

-Ultimately, you will be the judge, but in my opinion – it definitely is!
-Let’s take a brief look at the average time invested in becoming a CMA:
+Ultimately, you will be the judge, but in my opinion, it definitely is!
+Let’s take a brief look at the average time invested in becoming a CMA.

-If you are dedicated and efficient, you can do the latter in as little as 8 months.
+If you are dedicated and efficient, you can do the latter in as little as eight months.
 To adequately prepare yourself for each part of the CMA exam, I highly recommend investing at least 200 hours per part.
 CMA Exam Academy offers an in-depth study plan that, when followed, takes 16 weeks per part.

 You will also have to fulfill your work experience prerequisite, which is two consecutive years of management accounting experience.
-Note, you can earn your work experience as a part-time employee, but you must maintain at least 20 hrs of work per week, and it has to be completed within four years.
+Note, you can earn your work experience as a part-time employee, but you must maintain at least 20 hours of work per week, and it has to be completed within four years.

 Many of these prerequisites can be accomplished in parallel.
 For example, you can earn valuable work experience while attending school or studying for the CMA exam.
 It just requires a higher level of time management and dedication.